shred/tzxtools/docs/tzxcleanup.md

 This tool is also useful if Fuse's `audio2tape` was invoked without `-r` option and thus created only Turbo Speed Data Blocks.
 They will be converted to Standard Speed Data Blocks unless they are too large.

+Use this tool for ZX Spectrum TZX files only!
+Other machines may be unable to read the resulting file.

 ## Usage

 ```